ranchodeluxe/frontendstreams/README.md

 ###Browserify and the Build Sequence

-This section explains the workflow on how to go from the source javascript to the built version we can use in the browser.
+For those unfamiliar with [Browserify](https://www.npmjs.com/package/browserify), this section explains how to go from source javascript to builds we can use in the browser.

-The magic sauce is the [Browserify](https://www.npmjs.com/package/browserify) tool.
+The magic sauce is [Browserify](https://www.npmjs.com/package/browserify).
 Browserify will package up our NodeJS modules and all dependent `require()` modules into something that is usable in the browser.
-Here we explain that workflow in the context of [Example 1](https://thebigspoon.github.io/frontendstreams/example/ex_1.html).
+Below we explain that workflow in the context of [Example 1](https://thebigspoon.github.io/frontendstreams/example/ex_1.html).

-The source code for example one is located in `/src/ex_1.js`.
-All the business logic for the example is located in this module:
+The business logic for example one one is located in `/src/ex_1.js`:

 ```javascript
 var write = require('dom-replace-html-stream') ,